Skip to content

 But sometimes avoidance is not a reasonable option.
 For example, retreat is not an option when the threat is already close.
 The threat can simply attack you from behind if you turn and run.

 But in unarmed combat especially, creating distance can increase safety.
 And even when the attacker has a weapon, creating distance can help reduce risk of harm.
+See my article: Dangerous Weapon Charges.

 Make Attacker Consider the Price

+In many traditional martial arts disciplines, for example Wing Tzun, we do not initiate an attack as a general rule.
 This idea, dating back hundreds – perhaps thousands of years, is not based on legal considerations.
 It’s a fighting tactic to either avoid a fight by not initiating; or forcing the opponent to physically commit to an action that can then be exploited with various combative counter-techniques.

 This forces a choice for the opponent.
 Will the opponent pay the price for escalation of the conflict to physical attack?
 If so, we want to be ready — very ready.